 We’re currently conducting a survey of all the baobab trees in the reserve and doing a thorough vegetation mapping project.

-By doing these surveys, you will help us prove this area of Botswana is unique, wild and an essential area for protecting biodiversity in Southern Africa.
-In turn, this helps us achieve the longer-term aim of establishing a legally binding conservancy for the central Tuli area.
+You work on the surveys will help us prove that this area of Botswana is unique and essential area for protecting biodiversity in Southern Africa.
+This will help us achieve the long-term goal of establishing a legally binding conservancy for the central Tuli area.

 Who are our project partners?